 An Individual Learning Plan (ILP) is developed for all students who access Disability Education support.
 The plan is developed within the school.
 It refers to the areas of need identified in the Appraisal meeting.
 The plan links your child's needs to the curriculum, with input from parents, carers and families; teachers; and other people who may support your child.

-ACT Education and Training Directorate Disability Education section
+ACT Education Directorate Disability Education section

 Phone: (02) 6205 6925